 With three prime sites achieving high occupancy rates in a fragmented marketplace, Weststar soon found itself the target of several takeover approaches.
 She finally sold the company to Phoenix Equity Partners in 2005 in a deal worth £33m, whilst retaining a 23% stake and an active role within the firm.
 She sold her remaining stake in the business when Weststar was sold to Parkdean Holidays for £83m.

-Deborah joined the panel of investors for series three of the BBC2 programme 'Dragons' Den' and has since invested in a number of businesses.Today Deborah's portfolio of investments ranges from Zeven photopods to Grip It, the worlds strongest plasterboard fixings.
+Deborah joined the panel of investors for series three of the BBC2 programme 'Dragon's Den' and has since invested in a number of businesses.Today Deborah's portfolio of investments ranges from Dock and Bay, ultra fast drying towels to Hope and Ivy, gorgeous fashion inspired by nature.

 Deborah actively supports a number of environmental charities and initiatives including the annual Observer Ethical Awards, which she has judged since 2008.
-Deborah is a fellow of the WWF, the world's leading environmental organisation and she also acts as a Patron for Tusk Trust.
-In addition Deborah is an Ambassador for Lendwithcare and the Roundhouse and a Fellow with the RSA.
+Deborah is a fellow of the WWF, the world's leading environmental organisation and she also acts as a Patron and Trustee for Tusk Trust.
+In addition Deborah is an Ambassador for Lendwithcare, the Roundhouse, and Marine Conservation Society a Fellow with the RSA and Patron for the www.microloanfoundation.org.uk.